pivotal/docs-tap/scst-scan/observing.hbs.md

 There are two options to resolve this issue:

-1. Upgrade to the latest Grype Scanner version.
+- Option 1: Upgrade to the latest Grype Scanner version.
 This automatically replaces the old ScanTemplates with the upgraded ScanTemplates.

-2. Create a ScanTemplate.
+- Option 2: Create a ScanTemplate.
 Follow the steps in [Create a scan template](create-scan-template.hbs.md).

 #### <a id="inc-cnfg-self-signed-cert"></a> Incorrectly configured self-signed certificate